microbecode/zk-identity-onramp/RESEARCH.md

 Starting to use ngrok proxy to allow localhost development - authentication flow redirects now to localhost through ngrok.

 Added a bit of JS to start the Auth0 authentication flow.

+## 11th of March

+The login flow finally works.
+The custom data to be used for Mina is carried in the login flow successfully.

+The login flow issues were caused simply by misconfiguration in the cloud login settings.
+Also this project's frontend files were incorrect: the login was redirecting itself back to login, which caused an endless loop that gave the sensation that the login doesn't work.